 As a retailer or manufacturer, you need precise comparative product and price data at an SKU level.
 And, you need data on competitors and how customers perceive them.
 Latter means the competitor ratings, search rankings, revenue, geography of business focus and similar metrics.
 With this rich multi-dimensional data you can compare your brand against the right cluster or competitors and effectively price.
 As a multi-category retailer, you may have a set of competitors in one category and a completely different set in other categories and other geographies.

 We find that retailers that are doing cluster-based competitive analysis are optimizing profits.
-Premium retailers are ignoring the bargain sellers.
+Premium retailers are ignoring the bargain sellers and vice versa.
 We don’t advocate a race to the bottom price war that leads to low profits and brand damage.
-Global premium brands are also comparing themselves with local competitors that have the same level of a brand as them in the local geography.
-And they are doing even deeper and creating a cluster of competitors at a category level.
+Global premium brands are also comparing themselves with local competitors that have the same branding as them in the local geography.
+And they are doing even deeper comparison and creating a cluster of competitors at a category level.

-We at GrowByData advocate this type of rich data collection and cluster-based price intelligence to gain a strategic edge.
+We at GrowByData advocate rich data collection and cluster-based price intelligence to gain a strategic edge.